01. Liability Overview

 What is the idea behind breach of warranty?
 A seller makes implicit guarantees about a product when they sell them on the market.
 For example, selling a product implicitly implies it is safe for the ordinary purposes for which it is used.
 Sellers whose products violate implied warranties should be accountable for the harm their products cause.

-There are two elements to a strict liability case.
+There are two elements to a breach of warranty case.
 Each element must be proven to succeed at trial.

 04. Asbestos Exposure & Liability